SParb/SParb-CodeInstitute-Capstone-Project/README.md

 ### Fonts

-I wanted to use a simplistic font so I decided to use Verdana as a primary font followed by [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) and [Lato](https://fonts.google.com/?query=lato) as backup fonts which were imported using [Google Fonts.](https://fonts.google.com/) These fonts can be easily changed in the future if needed.
+I wanted to use simplistic fonts so I decided to use Verdana as a primary font followed by [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) and [Lato](https://fonts.google.com/?query=lato) as backup fonts which were imported using [Google Fonts.](https://fonts.google.com/) These fonts can be easily changed in the future if needed.

 ## Features